This month I noticed the stream of world events, including this week’s news of Russia invading Ukraine.

 - A set of incense sticks to help soothe your senses.

-- A source of ambient light such as a Himalyan Salt Lamp to creating a calming atmosphere.
+- A source of ambient light such as a Himalayan Salt Lamp or Healing Lamp creates a calming atmosphere.

 - A journal to introspect or reflect.